noura2tarek/Payment_System/README.md

 # Explanation

-The **Payment Class** is an abstract class which has payAmount method to pay the amount.
+The **Payment Class** is an abstract class which has payAmount abstract method to pay the amount.
 We separate cash payment and credit card payment into two different classes to achieve single responsibility principle and interface segregation principle.